guireibar/teamcity-documentation/topics/system-requirements.md

 ## Estimating External Database Capacity

 If a TeamCity server is used extensively, the database performance starts to play a greater role.
-To ensure production performance and reliability, an [external database](setting-up-external-database.md) must be used.
+To ensure production-level performance and reliability, an [external database](setting-up-external-database.md) must be used.
 Its size and performance are crucial aspects to consider.

 If you decide to run an external database on the same machine as the server (__not recommended__), choose the server's hardware with the database engine requirements in mind.